nypl-spacetime/nypl-warper/README.md

 # NYPL Map Warper

+Deprecation notice

+As of April 2021, Mapwarper will no longer be updated by NYPL, and will soon be archived.
+This means all embedded views utilizing Mapwarper will no longer work once the site is archived.
+However, all contributions and data will be retained by the Library for future use and research.

+Thank you for your interest and use of the tool.

+---

 This software has been developed by Topomancy LLC with the support and collaboration of the New York Public Library.